rpappu/IoTCaps/PITCHME.md

 2. Scale: Support for thousands of nodes <!-- .element: class="fragment" -->
 3. Occasionally connected: Nodes can be powered down or go out of range at any time <!-- .element: class="fragment" -->
 4. No downtime: Managing activities might need to take place while the device is operational <!-- .element: class="fragment" -->
-5. High cost of failure: Failures might cause the Node to be “bricked”, leading to expensive recalls <!-- .element: class="fragment" -->
+5. High cost of failure: Failures could cause the Node to be “bricked”, leading to expensive recalls <!-- .element: class="fragment" -->

 +++?image=assets/switchboard.jpg